OlivierNicole/queue_benchmark/benchmarking-report.md

 - **flat array:** The queue consists in two arrays, an `'a array` for the queued elements, and an `int array` for the timestamps.
 Atomic accesses in this array are performed using the new atomic primitives.
-- **flat padded array:** In all previous implementations, the lengths of the arrays are equal to the capacity of the queue.
+- **padded flat array:** In all previous implementations, the lengths of the arrays are equal to the capacity of the queue.
 This implementation is an attempt to minimize cache invalidation, i.e. the cost of maintaining cache consistency when two cores perform modifications in the same cache line.